relaypro-open/YarnRunner-Python/README.md

 An **unofficial** Python interpreter for compiled [Yarn Spinner](https://yarnspinner.dev/) programs. _Documentation incomplete._

 This library currently supports the compiled story format from Yarn Spinner 1.0.
-Yarn Spinner 2.0 support is in progress.
+The library has also been tested with basic Yarn Spinner 2.0 code, but lacks the implementation for some of 2.0's new features.

 ## Installation